vincentbernat/network-lab/lab-arista-veos/README.md

     23:25:57.451429 50:54:58:5c:b4:7b > 50:54:93:35:24:50, ethertype IPv4 (0x0800), length 98: 203.0.113.11 > 198.51.100.12: ICMP echo request, id 238, seq 7, length 64
     23:25:57.451447 50:54:93:35:24:50 > 00:1c:73:00:00:99, ethertype IPv4 (0x0800), length 98: 198.51.100.12 > 203.0.113.11: ICMP echo reply, id 238, seq 7, length 64

+You should also see gratuitous ARP requests every 5 seconds (unless there are regular ARP requests in the same timeframe).
+This also means that it can take up to 5 seconds to recover from a failure.